antonmi/job_reactor/README.markdown

 Nodes and distributors are connected via TCP.
 So, you can run them on any machine you can connect to.
 Nodes may use different storage or the same one.
 You can store vitally important jobs in database and simple insignificant jobs in memory.
-And more: your nodes may create jobs for others nodes and communicate with each other.
-See page [advanced usage].
+And more: You can run node and distributor inside one EMreactor, so your nodes may create jobs for others nodes and communicate with each other.
 3. Full job control
 -------------------
 You can add 'callback' and 'errbacks' to the job which will be called on the node.